omkarkh1/workout-app/README.md

 **Build Failed:**
 - Check build logs in Render dashboard
-- Ensure all dependencies are in package.json (not devDependencies for production deps)
+- Ensure all dependencies are in package.json
 - Verify Root Directory is set correctly

-**Backend Not Responding:**
+**Database Connection Error:**
-- Check if service is sleeping (free tier)
+- Verify DATABASE_URL is set correctly
-- Verify environment variables are set correctly
+- Use Internal Database URL (not External)
-- Check server logs in Render dashboard
+- Ensure database and backend are in same region

 **Frontend Can't Connect to Backend:**
 - Verify `REACT_APP_API_URL` is set to correct backend URL